-Issue Appropriateness of May 2019 proposal Justification Preliminary recomm Bulk form and scale The continuous perimeter building is not appropriate for the sites context, as it provides a poor interface with its neighbours with regard to overlooking, scale transition, building and land use separation.
-Interface to Johnstons creek frontage: Dwellings to the west are of a low scale with back gardens facing the site: The 6 storey street wall does not provide a good scale transition to its neighbours.
-The 4 levels of residences oriented to this frontage will directly overlook the neighbours from a short distance which will result in poor amenity impacts.
-Oblique views may also be blocked.
-Note: The renders do not show the preferred option - appear to show Option 2 from the May 2019 Urban Design Report, which includes some height variation (5 and 6 storeys) along Johnstons Creek frontage [C].
-Interface to Chester Street frontage: The PRCUTS highlights the importance of relating building height to street width and intended character.
-A 5 storey street wall on Chester Street is not achievable under the height limit of 17m The street wall on Chester Street, The opposite site has an existing DA (D/2019/125) under assessment for a 6 storey mixed use building built to boundary on Chester Street and industrial/ commercial uses (on adjacent site) needs to be carefully managed to prevent land use conflicts between industrial and residential uses and allow the adjacent lot to also redevelop in the future.
-The separation and orientation of the building to the adjacent site is not appropriate.
-While the boarding house units front Chester Street and Johnstons Creek, the south east facing corridor overlooks the adjacent lot at a short distance which has the potential to cause conflicts with the neighbours and residential uses, such as noise from trucks.
+Justification Issue Appropriateness of May 2019 proposal Preliminary recommendation - The continuous perimeter building is not appropriate for - Interface to Johnstons creek frontage: Dwellings to the west are of a - The proposed bulk, form and scale of the development is too Bulk form and the sites context, as it provides a poor interface with its low scale with back gardens facing the site: large for the sites context.
+The continuous perimeter building scale - The 6 storey street wall does not provide a good scale transition to interfaces poorly with its neighbours. neighbours with regard to overlooking, scale transition, building and land use separation. its neighbours.
+The built form should be revised to be less bulky and intrusive on neighbours.
+This could be done by setting back the residential - The 4 levels of residences oriented to this frontage will directly overlook the neighbours from a short distance which will result in component from Chester Street and breaking down the street poor amenity impacts.
+Oblique views may also be blocked. wall on Johnstons Creek frontage and reorientating the building Note: The renders do not show the preferred option - appear to to optimise visual and acoustic privacy to the Johnstons Creek frontage and the adjacent industrial lot at 17 Chester Street. show Option 2 from the May 2019 Urban Design Report, which includes some height variation (5 and 6 storeys) along Johnstons An indicative design of 17 Chester Street should be developed to Creek frontage [C]. ensure both sites can redevelop in a cohesive way.
+Interface to Chester Street frontage: The PRCUTS highlights the importance of relating building height to street width and intended character. - A 5 storey street wall on Chester Street is not achievable under the height limit of 17m - The street wall on Chester Street provides minimal separation (11m) to the opposite site (1-19 Booth Street).
+The opposite site has an existing DA (D/2019/125) under assessment for a 6 storey mixed use building built to boundary on Chester Street.
+The interface of residential uses (on site) fronting Chester Street and industrial/ commercial uses (on adjacent site) needs to be carefully managed to prevent land use compatibility conflicts.
+Interface to adjoining site to south east: Development on the site must carefully considers its relationship with the adjacent site at 17 Chester Street to prevent land use conflicts between industrial and residential uses and allow the adjacent lot to also redevelop in the future. - The separation and orientation of the building to the adjacent site is not appropriate.
+While the boarding house units front Chester Street and Johnstons Creek, the south east facing corridor overlooks the adjacent lot at a short distance which has the potential to cause conflicts with the neighbouring industrial uses, such as noise from trucks.
 The overlooking may also inhibit the future redevelopment of that site.
-The proposed bulk large for the sites of interfaces poorly w The built form show neighbours.
-This of component from 0 wall on Johnstons to optimise visual a frontage and the a An indicative designed ensure both sites of ulk, form and scale of the development is too s context.
-The continuous perimeter building with its neighbours.

-Plan of section cut location showing continuous 6 storey perimeter building and 0m separation at south of site to adjacent site (15 Chester Street) Artists impression of Johnstons Creek frontage showing variation in height of buildings to plan ould be revised to be less bulky and intrusive on could be done by setting back the residential Chester Street and breaking down the street ns Creek frontage and reorientating the building I and acoustic privacy to the Johnstons Creek adjacent industrial lot at 17 Chester Street. sign of 17 Chester Street should be developed to can redevelop in a cohesive way.
+Plan of section cut location showing continuous 6 storey perimeter building and 0m separation at south of site to adjacent site (15 Chester Street)

+Artists impression of Johnstons Creek frontage showing variation in height of buildings to plan